Mercyhurst Lakers women's ice hockey: The Meghan Agosta years

+Post Agosta Era

-To date, the Mercyhurst program continues to be successful, if no longer dominant in the CHA conference.
+Mercyhurst continued to be successful, if no longer dominant in the CHA conference.
+The Lakers lost their first CHA Championship during the 2011–12 season but continued to qualify for the NCAA tournament.
 In 2013 and 2014, the Lakers appeared in back-to-back Frozen Four contests.
 These teams were led by forward Christine Bestland, a captain for two years, national recognition by USCHO. com, and two time MVP of the CHA conference.
+The Lakers earned their record-setting 10th consecutive NCAA Tournament appearance in 2014.

 Upon Bestland's graduation, Mercyhurst's successes were more modest, despite the leadership of forward Emily Janiga and defenseman Molly Byrne.
-The Lakers earned their record-setting 10th consecutive NCAA Tournament appearance in 2014.
+The NCAA made the decision to award an automatic bid tournament to the winner of the CHA Championship beginning in the 2015 NCAA tournament.
+The CHA conference was previously represented with an at-large bid.

-In 2015, Mercyhurst failed to earn a berth in the national tournament, while still posting a 23–9–3 record and a regular season conference title.
-In the following year, the team returned to the tournament after a one-year hiatus.
+Mercyhurst failed to earn a berth in the national tournament in the 2014–2015 season for the first time in ten years after failing to reach the CHA Championship for the first time in the program's history.

 From 2017 to 2019, the Lakers enjoyed success, but contended with rival CHA program Robert Morris for conference leadership.
 The 2016–17 team posted a 15–18–4 record, their first and only losing record since NCAA competition began in 2001–02, as of the end of 2020.
 Their 3rd place CHA finish was the lowest ranking in Mercyhurst history, but still good enough for the team to stay in the top tier of the conference.

-In the 2017–18 season, Mercyhurst began to establish a resurgence of top-tier success, with the recruiting of three international medalists from the Finnish national team: forward Vilma Tanskanen (2018–19), forward Emma Nuutinen (2017–2020), and goaltender Jenna Silvonen (2019–).
+In the 2017–18 season, Mercyhurst began to establish a resurgence of top-tier success, with the recruitment of freshman Alexa Vasko and three international medalists from the Finnish national team: forwards Vilma Tanskanen (2018–19) and Emma Nuutinen (2017–20), and goaltender Jenna Silvonen (2019–22).
 Tanskanen and Nuutinen were transfers from the North Dakota Fighting Hawks women's ice hockey team, following the abrupt cancellation of the University of North Dakota‘s program.
 Nuutinen had the additional accomplishment of earning an Olympic bronze medal at the 2018 Winter Olympics.

-Mercyhurst appeared in another NCAA tournament in 2018 and received a berth in 2020.
-The 2020 Tournament, however, was cancelled due to the COVID-19 pandemic.
+Mercyhurst returned to the 2018 NCAA tournament.
+Despite an overall record of 18–15–4, the team had a strong conference record of 13–4–3 and beat Robert Morris in the CHA Championship to qualify to the tournament.
+The team lost in the quarterfinals to the eventual national champions, Clarkson University.